The Dark Side of ADHD — Love-Bombing And Person-Fixation

 The foundation of a successful relationship with someone with ADHD lies in compassion, commitment, and an understanding of their need for mental stimulation.
 Let’s break them down:

-• Compassion: Having compassion means recognizing that their behaviors — like forgetfulness or distractibility — are not intentional, but part of their condition.
-A compassionate approach involves understanding and empathizing with the challenges of ADHD, showing patience, active listening, and supportive actions, to foster a nurturing and two-way relationship.
+• Compassion: Recognize that their behaviors — like forgetfulness or distractibility — are not what they do intentionally, but they are part of their condition.
+Engage them with curiosity to understand their struggles.
+Empathize with their challenges, showing patience, active listening, and support.

-The good news is that most ADHD people understand the impact of ADHD symptoms on their partners, and are open to taking steps and willing to seek therapy to nourish the relationship.
+Most ADHD people understand the impact of ADHD symptoms on their partners, and are open to taking steps and willing to seek therapy to keep the relationship going healthy.

 My advice to the ADHD person in a relationship: ADHD is not an excuse, it’s an explanation—it explains why you may behave in certain ways, but it’s never an excuse to behave poorly.